swcarpentry/sql-novice-survey/_episodes/07-join.md

 There are differences in how they affect [outer joins][outer], but that's beyond the scope of this lesson.
-Once we add this to our query, the database manager throws away records that combined information about two different sites, leaving us with just the ones we want.
+Once we add this to our query, the database engine throws away records that combined information about two different sites, leaving us with just the ones we want.